-If you can’t tell already, I am a BIG fan of sweet potato.
+If you can’t tell already, I am a BIG fan of sweet potatoes.
 Why?!
-Well it’s naturally sweet, starchy, and perfect for using it as a side or even as a base, like in this recipe.
+Well, it’s naturally sweet, starchy, and perfect for using it as a side or even as a base, like in this recipe.
 And I love the combo of quinoa and sweet potato and topping it with a sauce, it’s perfection.
 I know you will like this Quinoa Stuffed Sweet Potato with Cilantro Lime Sauce.
-It has a good Mexican / Southwest flare to it and its simply to make.
+It has a good Mexican / Southwest flare to it and it’s simple to make.

 Vegan Stuffed Sweet Potatoes With Mexican Quinoa & Lime Dressing

 Sweet potatoes are one of my favorite carbohydrates to use when focusing on fueling my family, especially since my kids are always active.
 They are also rich in vitamin A (beta-carotene which gives it that beautiful orange color), fiber, carbohydrates, potassium, vitamin C, manganese, copper, and B vitamins.

 This recipe couldn’t be more simple, you literally are baking a sweet potato and filling it with quinoa, adding whatever veggies you can find, and drizzling it with this amazing cilantro sauce.
 My favorite part about making this recipe is mixing up the veggies and switching it up a bit depending on what I have in the fridge, my favorite is broccoli and other cruciferous vegetables.
 I also like adding beans to add more protein content.
 The combinations are endless!